wandyezj/package/documentation/notes.md

 ## NPM Version Issues

-`npm@7.5.4` does not allow script execution with unit style paths as in the package.json instead revert to an older version of npm that allows this behavior `npm install -g npm@6.14.9`
+`npm@7.5.4` does not allow script execution with unix style paths as used in the `package.json`.
+To support this behavior Downgrade `npm install -g npm@6.14.9` or Upgrade to at least `npm@8.15.0` to support this behavior.

-The above shows the importance of versioning tools together.
+The npm example highlights the importance of versioning tools together.

 ## NPM Script Search Path